forward leaning inversion - body balancing for birth

-The idea behind this practice is to allow the ligaments supporting the uterus and cervix to release and unwind, which if practiced regularly, can potentially help restore more ‘symmetry’ in the tissues of the pelvic bowl, and therefore help create/reclaim more space for your baby to settle in an good/better position for birth (not only if baby is in a ‘breech’ position).
+The idea behind this practice is to allow the ligaments supporting the uterus and cervix to release and unwind, which if practiced regularly, can potentially help restore more ‘symmetry’ in the tissues of the pelvic bowl, and therefore help create/reclaim more space for your baby to settle in an optimal position for birth.

 It can also be helpful if you experience discomfort in the pelvis or pelvic ligaments; or have hip, lower back or tailbone pain.